Schellenberg smuggling incident: Case

 At the time of the retrial, the Dalian Intermediate People's Court determined that "Kem", "Steven", "Mr. Zhou" and others were controlling an international drug trafficking organization.
 They had two accounts with Ping An Bank of China and China Merchants Bank to provide funds for drug trafficking.
 In mid-October 2014, Kem hired a translator Xu Qing, who did not know of the drugs, to rent a warehouse in Dalian to purchase tires, and hid 20 tons of plastic pellets (including 222 packets of methamphetamine that Mr. Zhou and Jian Xiangrong took from Guangzhou) into the warehouse.
 Kem also informed Xu Qing that he would send a foreigner to help handle the goods.
 On November 11, 2014, Xu Qing received the goods in Dalian.
-On November 19, Schellenberg arrived in Dalian under the designation of Kem, trying to hide the drug in a tire liner and smuggling it to Australia.
+On November 19, Schellenberg arrived in Dalian under the designation of Kem, trying to hide the drug in a tire liner and smuggle it to Australia.
 Later, at the request of Schellenberg, Xu Qing brought him to buy related tools, including tires, liners, and used containers.
 After checking the cargo and estimating the workload, Schellenberg postponed the shipping time from November to December.
 In the afternoon of November 27, Schellenberg contacted Mai Qingxiang by phone and asked him to find another warehouse to store drugs.
 Mai telephoned a warehouse shop in Dalian to find a warehouse.
 On November 29, Xu Qing suspected that the case was a drug crime and reported it to the police.
 Upon finding out that the police were informed, Schellenberg planned to escape to Thailand from the hotel via Dalian Airport in the early morning of December 1, 2014.
 On the way, he discarded his old phone card and replaced it with a new one.
 When the plane had a stopover at Guangzhou Baiyun Airport at 1 pm on the same day, the police arrested Schellenberg.
-After inspection by the police, the net weight of 222 packets of methamphetamine carried by him was 222.035 kg.
+After inspection by the police, the net weight of 222 packets of methamphetamine he was carrying was 222.035 kg.
 In December 2014, Schellenberg was detained.
 In January 2015, the prosecution approved his arrest and he was taken to the Dalian Detention Center.